ncschroeder/Number-Theory-Playground/README.md

-# Number-Theory-Playground
+# Number Theory Playground
 This project has been worked on solo and currently consists of 2 Java programs, one for a command line interface and the other for a graphical user interface.
 In each version, the user can go to different sections.
 Each section can teach the user about and do calculations for number theory concepts.
 I am currently working on a website version of this project.
-I will first make a vanilla JavaScript version and then possibly a Vue.js version.

 ## All the sections:
 - One that teaches the user about prime numbers and allows for input of a valid number and the program outputs the first 30 prime numbers that appear after that number